At this time, my practice and waiting list are currently full. Feel free to check back in the fall for an update on openings.

-I provide individual, couples, and family therapy for adults and older adolescents.
+I provide individual and couples, therapy for adults.
 As a generalist, I can treat a wide variety of problems and concerns.
 However, I specialize in the following areas:

 I was trained by renowned psychologists in traditional psychotherapy and by current researchers in modern therapy approaches.
 I draw on all of this training and my other diverse experiences to integrate and tailor my approach to you based on your individual needs.
 The specific modalities I use are: ·

 In simpler terms, I am respectful of our natural coping mechanisms, strengths, and resilience.
 I believe that healthy relationships are a cornerstone to happy and fulfilled lives and I am committed to understanding and nurturing them.
 I also believe that both acceptance and change are important, that it is helpful to approach life with a sense of humor, and that balance in all areas is essential to emotional well-being.
 Additionally, I believe that we must appreciate diversity and understand the contexts we operate in (family, community, society) in order to fully understand ourselves.

 In our work together I will serve as a coach through your struggles and cheer your successes.
 I would love be on your team helping you grow into your best self.